 What we protect

-A night guard can help protect natural teeth, crowns, veneers, implants, and the muscles that carry the load of clenching.
+Custom night guards protect natural teeth, crowns, veneers, implants, bridges, and the jaw muscles carrying the load of clenching.
+They also reduce repeated stress that cracks dental work and accelerates wear.

 Do I need a night guard?

-A night guard may make sense if you are waking up with jaw soreness, seeing flattening or chipping on your teeth, hearing comments about grinding at night, or noticing repeated stress on dental work.
-An exam helps confirm whether clenching is likely part of the problem and whether a guard is the right next step.
+A night guard makes sense if you wake with jaw soreness, see flattening or chipping on your teeth, hear comments about grinding at night, repeatedly crack fillings or crowns, or wake with morning headaches.
+An exam confirms whether clenching is part of the problem and whether a guard is the right next step.

-It can help some patients by reducing bite pressure during sleep and limiting the stress placed on the teeth and jaw muscles.
-It is helpful for many people with morning tension, but not every jaw-pain problem is caused by grinding alone.
-That is why the bite check matters before treatment starts.
+A guard can help patients with TMJ-related symptoms by reducing bite pressure and unloading the jaw joint during sleep.
+It works for many patients with morning tension or muscle pain, but not every jaw-pain problem is caused by grinding alone.
+The bite check before treatment determines whether a guard, splint, or other treatment is appropriate.

 1) Evaluate the bite